ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 However, replication is used for more than just mitigating loss.

 * ***Scalability/Load Balancing***
-    Handling sudden peaks in request volume or a sustained high
+    Handling sudden peaks in request volume or sustained high load
 * ***Fault Tolerance***
     Multiple, redundant instances of hardware/software
 * ***Data Locality***